wp-plugins/postman-smtp/readme.txt

 == Changelog ==

-= 1.5.2 - 2015-02-25 =
+= 1.5.2 - 2015-02-29 =
-* If a Postman extension is suddenly removed, the SMTP transport is automatically re-installed
-* Added a Tips and Diagnostics Info section to the menu
+* Added a dedicated screen for Diagnostics (so that I can add more intensive, slower-running checks like DNS)
 * Fixed port-testing race condition bug in Postman Setup Wizard when using Gmail API Extension
 * Remove display_errors=On